Biography

 Meet Lynne

-Lynne Schilling is a retired pediatric nurse educator who held faculty and administrative positions at the graduate schools of nursing of the University of Florida, Yale University, and UMASS Worcester.
+Dr. Lynne Schilling is a retired pediatric nurse educator who held faculty and administrative positions at the graduate schools of nursing of the University of Florida, Yale University, and UMASS Worcester.
 She started writing poetry while in psychoanalysis in her mid-30s.
 At the end of psychoanalysis, she self- published a chapbook of poems written during that process.
 She wrote poetry sporadically and not for distribution until, at age 75, she began writing and reading poetry seriously.

 Lynne Schilling, a white woman in her seventies wearing glasses and a blue shirt, sitting indoors with framed certificates on the wall and a decorative birch tree in the background.